-Of course HashMemory is not a fully detailed implementation.
+Of course HashMemory is not fully detailed code.
 Its main deficiency is that it doesn't explain how to maintain the variable-length bucket sequences, which is usually done with a linked list.
-However, the implementation does capture all the essential details.
+However, the code does capture all the essential details.